Triforce! Mailbag Special #52: Senile old farts forget where they are

 James, a fan of the book, then wrote a Twilight fan fiction, which then became 50 Shades of Grey.

-you know, been created off the back of such an event.
+you know, been created off the back of such a, such an event.
+Indeed.

 Yeah.